The Best Offer poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Virgil makes the active choice to truly engage with Claire, having their first meaningful conversation through the locked door.
 He commits himself to helping her overcome her supposed agoraphobia, stepping beyond his role as mere appraiser into emotional territory., moving from reaction to action.

 The Collapse moment at 98 minutes (75% through) represents the emotional nadir.
 Here, Virgil awakens to find Claire vanished.
 The house is empty.
 All of his precious stolen portraits have been taken - his life's secret collection, gone.
 Both the love he believed he found and the art he hoarded for decades have disappeared.
-Total devastation - the death of his identity, his dream, his carefully constructed world., indicates the protagonist at their lowest point.
+Total devastation - the death of his identity, his dream, his carefully constructed world., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 105 minutes initiates the final act resolution at 80% of the runtime.
 Through investigation, Virgil discovers the devastating truth: Claire was never agoraphobic - she was an actress hired to seduce him.
 Robert was part of the con.
 The entire romance was an elaborate forgery designed to steal his portraits.
 He realizes he was the artwork being counterfeited, his emotions the medium., demonstrating the transformation achieved throughout the journey.